aracloud/packer-template-debian-12/README.md

 Here's how:

-Variables from the `debian-11-bullseye.source.pkr.hcl` can be overridden like so:
+Variables from the `debian.source.pkr.hcl` can be overridden like so:

 ```sh
 $ packer init